-{\bf Acknowledgements.}--- The authors thank Yoann G\'{e}nolini and Filippo Sala for useful discussions.
-Additionally, the authors express their gratitude to Iason Baldes for diligently pointing out a typographical error in Eq.~\eqref{eq:N_patches} in the first version of this work.
+{\bf Acknowledgements.}--- The authors thank Yoann G\'{e}nolini, Daniel Lozano Jarque and Filippo Sala for useful discussions.
+Additionally, the authors express their gratitude to Iason Baldes and Anish Ghoshal for pointing out typographical errors in Eq.~\eqref{eq:N_patches} and Eq.~\eqref{eq:tni_PBHs_approx}, respectively, in the first version of this work.
 YG is grateful to the Azrieli Foundation for the award of an Azrieli Fellowship.
 TV is supported, in part, by the Israel Science Foundation (grant No. 1862/21), by the Binational Science Foundation (grant No. 2020220), and by the European Research Council (ERC) under the EU Horizon 2020 Programme (ERC-CoG-2015 - Proposal n.
 682676 LDMThExp).

 \onecolumngrid

 \fontsize{11}{13}\selectfont

 { Table of contents }